marias165/Demo_SCP/README.md

 - `README.md`: The main README file that provides an overview of the project, its objectives, and instructions for usage.
 - `wiki/`: Contains a dedicated wiki page with supplementary information, explanations, and additional resources related to the project.

-Please refer to the respective directories and files for detailed information on their contents and usage.

 ## Author

 This research project is authored by Marian Iglesias Blanco, a biomedical student from UPF.

 ## Usage

-To replicate the results of the sensitivity analysis study or explore the code for further research, please refer to the instructions provided in the repository.
-The code files and resources are organized in a way that is intuitive and self-explanatory.

 One particularly useful resource is the `Jupyter_file.ipynb` located in the `code/` directory.
 This Jupyter notebook provides an interactive environment for running and analyzing the simulations.
 You can use this notebook to execute the code, visualize the results, and make modifications as needed.